mrltfygn/selenium-webdriver-cucumber/Assignments.md

  2. As you can see the webpage gives an error message because the desired amount to borrow is lower than the minimum.
     Update the step "**And** the amount I want to borrow is '1000'" so that this error message is no longer given.
 Run the scenario to check that it works.
 > The steps are located in **steps/loan_Steps**
- 3. Create the step "**And** I continue to explanation" (just remove the #).
+ 3. Create the step "**And** I continue to explanation" (just remove the # in the feature file).
 The background color of the step will turn into brown box, this means that there is no java connected to this step.
     Use Alt + Enter, choose 'Create step definition', choose loan_steps (com.capgemini.steps).
  4. Check the generated java code, remove the auto generated `throw new PendingException();`.
     This exception is generated to make sure that you understand java code a bit before you can run a successful execution.
- 5. Use copy paste from the code inside `iSelectLoanType()` method.
+ 5. Inside the body of the newly generated method `public void iContinueToExplanation()`, copy paste the code inside the `iSelectLoanType()` method.
 You will need to change the CSS selector to find the proper element.
+This is explained in the next steps.
  6. Switch to your Chrome browser (where you have opened "localhost:8080") In Chrome right-click the "Continue to explanation" button and select "Inspect" to identify the selector for this button.
  7. Copy the CSS selector and replace the CSS selector in IntelliJ (see step 5).